ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_powmon.md

 STLINK-V3PWR is a two-in-one standalone debugger probe and a source measurement unit (SMU) designed to synchronize code execution with a power consumption of STM32 applications in real time.
 This tool is specifically adapted for power consumption optimization.

 - Programmable voltage source from 1.6 to 3.6 V
-- sampling rate upto 100 kSpS
+- sampling rate up to 100 kSpS
 - Dynamic measurement: few nA to 500 mA current
 - Auxiliary output voltage source from 1.6 to 3.6 V under up to 2 A
 - JTAG / Serial Wire Debug